New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Seahawks stats and trends

-- This season, the Seahawks won ATS in their only game as an underdog of 5 points or more.

-- Seattle's games this season have gone over the total in two out of six opportunities (33.3%).
+- Seattle's games this year have hit the over on two of six set point totals (33.3%).

 Home and road insights

-- New Orleans has two wins against the spread, and is 2-1 overall, in away games.
+- New Orleans has two wins against the spread, and is 2-1 overall, on the road.

-- This year, in three away games, New Orleans has hit the over once.
+- This season, in three away games, New Orleans has hit the over once.

-- The average point total in Saints away games this season is 43.8 points, 0.8 more than this outing's over/under (43).
+- The average point total in Saints away games this season is 43.8 points, 0.8 more than this matchup's over/under (43).

 Powered by Data Skrive.